benboit/sw6-docker/README.md

 * create an easy to understand and use [doc](doc/) on how to do things

 ## Setup (linux)
 Copy or [download](https://raw.githubusercontent.com/benboit/sw6-docker/master/example/docker-compose.yml) the example/docker-compose.yml to your project directory (project-root).
-Then follow these steps int the cli:
+Then follow these steps in the cli:

 Go to the project-root and start the containers.
  ```